kanors-emr/Veda-start-page-news/docs/source/index.rst

 11 Sep 2022

-`Version 2.004.1.1 <https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.
+`Version 2.005.1.1 <https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.

    * If you are using version 230 or higher, you can use "Backup State" under Model menu.
 "Restore State" under higher will Re-synchronize all models and import all VD files that were a part of the old version.
-   * Users can choose to not save VD files - to save disk space.
-   * Important enhancements in the Reports processing.
+   * Importing multiple SubRES files will not create deadlocks anymore.

 `Version History <https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html>`_